dart-lang/dart_style/test/README.md

 ```

 If the first line contains a `|`, then it indicates the page width that all
 tests in this file should be formatted using.
-All other text on that line are
+All other text on that line is
 ignored.
-This is mainly used so that tests can test line wrapping behavior
+This is used so that tests can test line wrapping behavior without
-without having to create long code to force things to wrap.
+having to create long code to force things to wrap.

 The `>>>` line begins a test.
 It may have comment text afterwards describing the
 test.
-If the line contains `(indent <n>)` for some `n`, then formatter is told
+If the line contains `(indent <n>)` for some `n`, then the formatter is
-to run with that level of indentation.
-This is mainly for regression tests where
+told to run with that level of indentation.
+This is mainly for regression tests
-the erroneous code appeared deeply nested inside some class or function and the
+where the erroneous code appeared deeply nested inside some class or function
-test wants to reproduce that same surrounding indentation.
+and the test wants to reproduce that same surrounding indentation.

 Lines after the `>>>` line are the input code to be formatted.